 What are AMOLED Displays?

 Active-Matrix Organic Light-Emitting Diode (AMOLED) is a new display technology for mobile phones, televisions, and everything in between.
-Currently used on several top Android Smartphones like the Nexus S and Galaxy S II, the market for AMOLED displays is expected to more than triple in 2011 to $4.26 billion and grow to $14 billion in 2015, according to research firm DisplaySearch.
+Currently used on several top Android Smartphones like the LG Flex, Nexus and Samsung Galaxy S series, the market for AMOLED displays is expected to reach a level of $28.3 billion by 2020, according to research firm DisplaySearch.

 OLED (Organic Light-Emitting Diode) refers to the thin film of organic material on top of the display.
 When electrical current is applied to this film, it gives off light, just like a regular LED – except it’s only a few nanometers thick.
 Learn more about OLEDs on Wikipedia.